hakngrow/aavegotchi-dapp/README.md

 >If you are getting a run time error, in `SelectedGotchi/index.tsx` type and save `export {}` as a temporary fix.

+At this point, you will be able to scroll through a list of Aavegotchis.

 ![Gotchi Listing component](/public/images/components-GotchiListing.jpg)

+We are not passing the `gotchi.collateral` to the `collateralColor` parameter.
+That's because the `collateral` we get returned isn't a hex code, but a unique ID for the collateral.
+We will have to use `Web3` later to call the Aavegotchi contract to receive what the corresponding color.